monome/docs/norns/reference/parameters.md

 norns can support many types of parameter declarations, to facilitate the 'right' type of control for the musical task at hand.

-The types, with linked examples, are:
+The types, with a few linked examples, are:

 - [number](./parameters/number)
 - [option](./parameters/option)